The Benefits of Cold Water Swimming

 - If after 15 to 20 minutes you start to feel lightheaded or dizzy, you should get out of the water and drink plenty of fluids.

 - If after 20 minutes your fingers are still very cold, that is a sign to leave the sea for now as it means they have been in there too long.

-- Take some warm clothes to change into after your swim and a warm drink.
+- Take some warm clothes to change into after your swim, don’t sit in wet clothing and bring a warm drink.